Junior Marathon 2014

 - 2010 - 131 schools

 - 2011 - 133 schools

 Organisation of the JMC semi-finals

-Since 1998 already, the semi-finals have been organised by PIM in conjunction with university students on sport and management study programmes.
-This year will be organised by students from the Faculty of Physical Education and Sport at Charles University.
+Since 1998, the semi-finals have been organised by PIM in conjunction with university students in sport and management study programmes.
+This year it will be organised by students from the Faculty of Physical Education and Sport at Charles University.